QubitPi/management-blogs/docs/_posts/2020-09-23-elasticsearch.md

 * [N-Gram Tokenizer](#n-gram-tokenizer) breaks up text into words when it sees any of a list of specified characters (e.g. whitespace or punctuation), then it returns n-grams of each word: a sliding window of continuous letters, e.g.
   `quick` → `[qu, ui, ic, ck]`

-Edge N-Gram Tokenizer
-The edge_ngram tokenizer can break up text into words when it encounters any of a list of specified characters (e.g. whitespace or punctuation), then it returns n-grams of each word which are anchored to the start of the word, e.g. quick → [q, qu, qui, quic, quick].
+* [Edge N-Gram Tokenizer](#edge-n-gram-tokenizer) breaks up text into words when it encounters any of a list of specified characters (e.g. whitespace or punctuation), then it returns n-grams of each word which are anchored to the start of the word, e.g. `quick` → `[q, qu, qui, quic, quick]`

 ###### N-Gram Tokenizer